Tephra Fine Arts Festival

-The Tephra Fine Arts Festival (previously known as the Northern Virginia Fine Arts Festival) is a juried major outdoor visual arts show held annually since 1991 on the streets of the Reston Town Center in Reston, Virginia and sponsored by the Tephra Institute of Contemporary Art, formerly known as the Greater Reston Arts Center.
+The Tephra ICA Arts Festival (previously known as the Northern Virginia Fine Arts Festival) is a juried major outdoor visual arts show held annually since 1991 on the streets of the Reston Town Center in Reston, Virginia and sponsored by the Tephra Institute of Contemporary Art, formerly known as the Greater Reston Arts Center.

 History

 Starting in 1991, the Greater Reston Arts Center began staging what is now ranked as one of the major outdoor fine arts festivals in the nation, and which grew both in critical reputation as well as attendance, with an estimated 30,000 visitors during the three-day festival.
 Between 1991 and 2021 the show was known as the Northern Virginia Fine Arts Festival, and the name was changed to the Tephra Fine Arts Festival following a similar name change of the festival's organizer, which changed from being the Greater Reston Arts Center to the Tephra Institute of Contemporary Art in 2021.

 The festival usually showcases the works of about 200 juried artists from across the United States, covering 16 categories spanning most of the visual arts genres such as painting, drawing, printmaking, sculpture, fiber arts, and glass, as well as high-end crafts such as clothing, jewelry, and furniture.
 The festival is usually staged in the month of May, with the exception of 2020, when the show was cancelled, and of 2021, when it was held during September as a result of the COVID-19 pandemic.